 ¶1.
 Now, concerning the times and seasons, brothers, you have no need for me to write to you,

-3. When they say, “Peace and safety!” then sudden destruction shall come upon them as labor pains on her who is with child, and they shall by no means escape.
+3. When they say, “Peace and safety!” then sudden destruction shall come upon them as labor pains on her who is with child, and they shall not escape.

 4. But as for you, brothers, you are not in darkness that that day should overtake you like a thief,